 Many of my peers shared with me that they are unable to figure out what they really want in a job or career.

+I went through the same journey as well.
 In my first year at work, I was confused about what I really wanted in job as well.
 I shortlisted a couple of things but could not really settle on one – Was it digital marketing?
 Sales?
-Editorial?
+Go back to Journalism?
+Public Policy?

 Initially, I felt quite alone in this journey.
 Many of my peers seemed to know from Day 1 at university what they wanted to do – they studied advertising or PR and eventually got a career in that field.
-I even had classmates who told me they wanted to be a teacher when they were 13 years old.
-Now, they are living their dreams.
+I recall having a classmate who told me she wanted to be a teacher when she was 13 years old.
+Now, she is living her dreams.

 Eventually, I was able to settle on what I wanted.
 If I were to rate my current job satisfaction now, it is probably 9 out of 10.
 To help my peers, I decided to write this post to share how I did it.